Photo by Robert Hood / Fred Hutch News Service

 Many point to its association with smoking, even though lung cancer is not exclusively a smokers’ disease.
-According to the Centers for Disease Control and Prevention, at least 18 percent of people diagnosed with the disease here in the U.S. have never smoked.
+According to research, anywhere from 15 percent to 25 percent of people diagnosed with the disease have never smoked.

 Still, a pervasive stigma exists, a phenomenon aptly described by a team of Oxford researchers in one of the first studies on the subject.

 “Whether they smoked or not, [patients] felt particularly stigmatized because the disease is so strongly associated with smoking,” they wrote in a 2004 paper in BMJ.
 “Interaction with family, friends and doctors was often affected as a result and many patients, particularly those who had stopped smoking years ago or had never smoked, felt unjustly blamed for their illness … Some patients concealed their illness, which sometimes had adverse financial consequences or made it hard for them to gain support from other people … A few patients worried that diagnosis, access to care, and research into lung cancer might be adversely affected by the stigma attached to the disease and those who smoke.”

 Two recent studies found an association between lung cancer stigma and delayed diagnosis and treatment.
 Another pointed out the profound effect stigma has had on research funding and quality of care, both with regard to physicians’ attitudes toward patients and patients’ attitudes toward themselves.
 A fourth compared lung cancer stigma with that of four other cancer types.

 Patients, of course, don’t need studies to know they’re being treated like second-class citizens.

 Stoll said she’s been repeatedly called out for smoking (she never smoked) and has even been told matter-of-factly by a newspaper editor — while trying to get publicity for a fundraiser — that “nobody cares about lung cancer.”